cesarvr/blog/content/post/istio-2.md

   let service = new Service()
   let traffic = new IncomingTraffic({socket})

-  traffic.on('traffic:incoming', incomingData => stats.read(incomingData))
-  traffic.on('traffic:incoming', incomingData => service.send(incomingData))
+  traffic.on('traffic:new', data => stats.read(data))
+  traffic.on('traffic:new', data => service.send(data))

   service.on('service:response:200', response => traffic.send(response) )
   service.on('service:response:404', response => traffic.send([HTTP404]) )
 }
 ```

 Any time we got a 404 we send our page and if we got a 200 we just return the service response.

-I saw a demo of Istio where they show how the framework mask HTTP 500 by sending a previously cached response.
+Some days ago I saw an [Istio demo](https://youtu.be/gauOI0O9fRM?t=1720) where they show how the framework mask HTTP 500 by sending a previously cached response.
 How you will implement that ?.

+# Testing Locally

+Before running this in a container let's test this with a web server.

-## Web Server
+### Web Server

-To make thing more interesting we are going create a *web server* using Python [SimpleHTTPServer](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwjZt_6tscfeAhWSaFAKHc8NBawQFjAAegQIBBAB&url=https%3A%2F%2Fdocs.python.org%2F2%2Flibrary%2Fsimplehttpserver.html&usg=AOvVaw3mE6UK_OSre6HPTQoN3mIF) module.
-This will create a server that we can enhance later.
+To create the *web server* we are going to use Python [SimpleHTTPServer](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwjZt_6tscfeAhWSaFAKHc8NBawQFjAAegQIBBAB&url=https%3A%2F%2Fdocs.python.org%2F2%2Flibrary%2Fsimplehttpserver.html&usg=AOvVaw3mE6UK_OSre6HPTQoN3mIF) module.
+This server will serve as the perfect example of something we don't have control (source code), but we can enhance with "Proxy".

 Let's create some sort of HTTP photo library.